DanMillerDev/ARFoundation_VFX/README.md

-The core of this project is built from AR Foundation samples https://github.com/Unity-Technologies/arfoundation-samples which is copyright © 2019 Unity Technologies ApS
+The core of this project is built from AR Foundation demos https://github.com/Unity-Technologies/arfoundation-demos which is copyright © 2019 Unity Technologies ApS